Designing-Hope/designing-hope.github.io/content/foreword.md

 Many of us have been trained to think and speak about hope as if it were a genetic trait: either you have it, or you don’t.
 Still others believe hope is stylistic; the outward trappings of an optimist.
 Here, Jeremy is proclaiming that hope is something we can—and must—do.

 Not because we are unafraid, or selfless, or little gods, but because the work of what he might call hopeful design must be accountable to a future we hold in common.
 And a significant aspect of the work of a designer is increasing our fidelity to that shared aim.
 This is the work of imagination and persuasion.
 And in my time with the author, it has been a great privilege to see him—on projects large and small—take up these two pursuits in what I can only term the discipline of hope.
 It’s something he conjures that I find simultaneously professional and radical.
-I see this discipline unfolding in three steps.
+I see this discipline unfolding in three steps:

 >
 **Situate yourself in the future.**